Inspiration Days are one day Adventures in Learning designed to inspire pupils to engage with Key Stage 1 and 2 Curriculum topics.

 Curriculum links: History, persuasive writing, group writing, speaking & listening & drama.

-This Inspiration Day can also be adapted to focus on WW2 and London Landmarks.
+This Inspiration Day can also be adapted to focus on WW2 Evacuees and London Landmarks.

 Years 2-3: Chocolate Inventors

 Having run out of ideas, Chocolate Imaginators arrive at school and recruit pupils to design extraordinary new chocolate bars.
-Pupils experiment with molten chocolate and real ingredients before creating ad campaigns for their creations.
+Pupils experiment with molten chocolate and real ingredients before creating marketing campaigns for their creations to impress the chocolate factory boss.

-Curriculum links: Science, persuasive writing, speaking & listening, singing and drama.
+Curriculum links: Science, persuasive writing, speaking & listening, singing & drama.

 Year 3: Unexpected Archaeologists - Romans

-Two amateur archaeologists lead an excavation outside where the pupils dig and discover a Stone/Bronze/Iron Age hoard.
+Two amateur archaeologists lead an excavation outside where the pupils discover and investigate a Roman hoard which inspires them to create writing and drama.

-Curriculum links: History, writing, speaking & listening, singing and drama
+Curriculum links: History, writing, speaking & listening, singing & drama

-This Inspiration Day can also be adapted to focus on Roman artifacts.
+This Inspiration Day can also be adapted to focus on Stone/Bronze/Iron Age artifacts.

 Year 4: The Lost Australians - Natural Disasters

-Pupils undertake natural disaster survival-training from two lost Australians who are supposed to be training children in Australia.
-Can pupils convincingly ‘become Australian’ and save the trainers’ jobs?
+Pupils undertake natural disaster survival-training from two (very) lost Australians who are supposed to be training children in Australia.
+Going undercover as Australians pupils create writing and drama around hurricanes, earthquakes and volcanoes.

-Curriculum links: Geography, fact-finding, script writing, signing and drama.
+Curriculum links: Geography, fact-finding, script writing, singing & drama.

 Year 5: Alfred The Great Time Capsule

-An ancient chest buried by King Alfred is discovered, telling the story of his reign.
-Pupils write speeches and create their own Time Capsule about their lives for future generations to unearth.
+Pupils discover an ancient chest buried by King Alfred The Great which contains objects and scrolls telling the story of Anglo Saxon life and Alfred’s struggle against the Vikings.
+Pupils investigate the Anglo Saxon treasures, write speeches and create a Time Capsule about their lives which they bury for future generations to unearth.

 Curriculum links: History, letter writing, speech writing, speaking & listening.